 The relevant calculations are presented in Annex 1, attached to this report.
-There are the standard errors and coefficients of variation of mean household consumption expenditure for certain expenditure categories and population subsets.
-We also mention that for an estimate $\widehat{R}$ , the coefficient of variation is defined as:
+Annex 1 presents the standard errors and the coefficients of variation of mean household consumption expenditure for certain expenditure categories and population subsets.
+We also mention that for an estimate \widehat{R} , the coefficient of variation is defined as: